Don’t Forget to Lock Up After Lockdown

 You might be one of the people who has spent lockdown getting on top of all those little jobs around the home.
 In that case, you’ve probably already checked that your locks are in good working order.
 If not, now’s the time to do it.

 Check for loose handles or locks that stick or jam.
 And don’t forget window locks.
-Make sure all your windows shut snugly and that the locks on these are working.
+Ensure all your windows shut snugly and the locks on these are working.
 Make sure that you know where the keys are.

 You may be able to fix minor problems by tightening up a few screws, but if you are in any doubt at all about how secure your locks are, ask a locksmith to give them the once over.